RUCAIBox/RecBole/README.md

 ```

-## Time and memory cost of models
+## Time and memory costs
-We test our models on three datasets of different size (small size, medium size and large size) to estimate their time and memory cost.
-You can
-click links to check more information.<br>
+We constructed preliminary experiments to test the time and memory cost on three different-sized datasets  (small, medium and large).
+For detailed information, you can click the following links.<br>

-(**NOTE:**  Our test results only reflect the approximate time and memory cost of models.
-If you find any error in our result,
+NOTE: Our test results only gave the approximate time and memory cost of our implementations in the RecBole library (based on our machine server).
+Any feedback or suggestions about the implementations and test are welcome.
+We will keep improving our implementations, and update these test results.
-please let us know.)<br>

 * [General recommendation models](asset/time_test_result/General_recommendation.md)<br>
 * [Sequential recommendation models](asset/time_test_result/Sequential_recommendation.md)<br>